…Hoh boy, here we go.

 It’s a little hard to see in still shots, but it’s definitely there.
 Oh god, Sora just “unlocked” two living things.
 He unzipped them alive and let them burst out into the water in a cloud of trapped air and organs.
 The fuck.
 The fuck.

 Ursula’s “health bar” doesn’t have any direct impact on the battle (Ursula keeps singing and fighting even after she’s “out of health”).
 After you clear the fight, Eric lands the final blow.
 Unlike the original, in which Eric killed Ursula by stabbing her with a broken bowsprit, here Sora disarms Ursula and the trident lands in Eric’s dingy.
-This allows Eric to throws it and kill her.
-Reader Eamonn tells me this is how Ursula was going to die in an earlier version of the film script, so good salvage!
+This allows Eric to throw it and kill her.
+Reader Eamonn tells me this is how Ursula was going to die in an earlier draft of the film script, so good salvage!
 And hey, they incorporated Sora into the plot without taking away from anyone!
 I suppose it can be done.
 Furthermore, this is an elegant compromise for the bowsprit, considering they probably didn’t have a good broken boat model on-hand.
-And that was one of Disney’s more gruesome deaths, so I didn’t exactly expect it here in a game that couldn’t keep firearms in a story about pirates.
+And that was one of Disney’s more gruesome deaths, so I didn’t exactly expect it here in a game that refused to keep firearms in a story about pirates.
 So there you go: a situational but genuine compliment.
 You got one genuine compliment at the start of Atlantica and one near the end.
 And in the middle: sludge.

 After the song, Ariel reveals to Eric that she’s a mermaid, which is a little hard to believe.
 It’s worse in the English version where Ursula addressed Ariel as a mermaid and Eric apparently wasn’t listening, but even in the Japanese version, he and Ariel were treading water in a hug during most of Ursula’s Revenge.
 But in a nice touch (probably intended to keep Atlantica restricted to the zones already introduced), Eric actually seems happy to have a relationship with Ariel as a mermaid, with no implication that she has to leave her family to be with him.
 Which… actually fixes a moral problem with the original film!
 We do see that she chose to become a human in the end credits, but her decision to give up her life as a mermaid seems far less impulsive as a result.
 Wow, way to go out, Atlantica!